mmiele/TechnicalNotes/BotFramework/Authentication/bot-oauth-cleanup.md

 ![bot auth architecture](../../Media/Authentication/bot-auth-architecture.PNG)

 **Questions**
-- [ ] Q1: Are the channels the only way to interact with a bot?
+- [ x ] Q1: Are the channels the only way to interact with a bot?
 I can see the user doing that.
 But what about programmatically from an app?
+Yes the channels are the only way both for the users and custom apps.
+You can connect the bot to a custom app by using the **Direct Line channel**.
 - [ ] Q2: As corollary to the first question, is the bot connector the only way to *connect* to a bot?
 What is its relevance in authentication?
 - [ ] Q3: What is the role of the adapter?
 What is its relevance in authentication?